Kiran6248/superchef-ms4/README.md

         STRIPE_SECRET_KEY = YOUR_STRIPE_SECRET_KEY
         STRIPE_WH_SECRET = YOUR_STRIPE_WH_SECRET

- Sign up to Stripe to get the PUBLIC ans SECRET keys.
+ Sign up to Stripe to get the PUBLIC and SECRET keys.
 This can be done by going on the Stripe, then on the left column of the page, click 'Developers'. and get API keys.
 Once you have set up the webhook endpoints, you will be given a unique STRIPE_WH_SECRET key.

  more information on this can be found [here](https://stripe.com/docs)

-6. Install the required dependencies for the app to run, type this in command line:
+6. Install the required dependencies for the app to run, type this in the command line:

         pip3 install -r requirements.txt

-7. The project will now be set up and to make it run in the type this in comand line:
+7. The project will now be set up and to make it run in the type this in the command line:

         python3 manage.py runserver

- To create superuser to access the admin backend:
+ To create a superuser to access the admin backend:

         python3 manage.py creatsuperuser